MyZenbase/documents/security-policy.md

 # Zenbase Security Policy 🔐

 Our security policy is not a legal document full of long hard-to-read statements.
-It's an easy to follow set of guidelines and rules that merely summarise practices alrady in use.
+It's an easy to follow set of guidelines and rules that merely summarise practices already in use.
 When some part of this document is still in implementation phase, it's stated so.

 ## General Policy